-Ambassador Iztok JARC took up his duties as Permanent Representative of Slovenia to the OECD on 13 January 2014.
+Ambassador Irena Sodin took up her duties as Permanent Representative of Slovenia to the OECD on 13 February 2017.

 Ms. Sodin holds a degree in Economics from the University of Ljubljana; she took part in the Executive Development Programme of the World Bank at Harvard University in 1999 as well as the International Visitor Leadership Programme at the US State Department in 2003.